thbe/ansible-role-rhel/README.md

 ## Dependencies

-This role depends on the "thbe.common" role from Ansible Galaxy.
+This role depends on:

+* thbe.common

 ## Example Playbook